Into Africa: The Idaho-Gorongosa Connection

 Idahoans love a good comeback story, especially one that involves other Idahoans.
 Gorongosa National Park, in the African country of Mozambique, is such a story.

 Once blessed with thundering herds of wildlife, Gorongosa was ravaged and broken by a brutal civil war that decimated the wildlife and the infrastructure.

-Using $40 million that Carr earned as an entrepreneur, and with a single-minded dedication to his new task, Carr has gathered together a group of Idahoans, with unique skills, to assist in the restoration of Gorongosa.
-Working with the government of Mozambique, they are attempting not only to return the wildlife back to the park, but to help the impoverished villagers who live around the park.
+Using $40 million that Carr earned as an entrepreneur, and with a single-minded dedication to his new task, he gathered together a group of Idahoans with unique skills to assist in the restoration of Gorongosa.
+Working with the government of Mozambique, the team is attempting not only to return the wildlife back to the park, but to help the impoverished villagers who live around the park.

 And so far, they seem to be succeeding.

 Idaho Public Television explores the Idaho-Gorongosa connection.